ManageIQ-Exchange/manageiq-exchange-spin-template/README.md

-# Test repo for content in ManageIQ Galaxy
+# Test repo for content in ManageIQ Exchange

-In order to publish a Spin in ManageIQ Galaxy you will need:
+In order to publish a Spin in ManageIQ Exchange you will need:

  - A file that identifies the repo as a manageiq-spin
  ```.manageiq-spin```